Heatwave (1969 ~ 1972)

 Quite often and at different clubs, BBC radio broadcasts were heard to emanate from Richard's Vox AC30 amplifier when on stage!
 On one occasion, Pete and Martin literally hijacked Radio 1 Club, while on the air, and played the A-side of the record while John, Rich and Terry waited outside in the get-away Tranny van.
 The record was a big thing in the band's life and, unbeknownst to them at the time, was released in Germany and also Japan ~ where it sold more copies than in the U.K. Word on the web is, the funkier B-side is still played in clubs in those countries today.

-11 years down the road and, playing as a trio comprised of Terry, Richard and Pete, the British Rail Servicemen's Club at Bulwell in Nottingham was the final gig and last hurrah for Heatwave.
+When John married and left the group, Terry took over on bass and Heatwave continued as a 4-piece.
+11 years down the road and, then playing as a trio comprised of Terry, Richard and Pete, the British Rail Servicemen's Club at Bulwell in Nottingham was the final gig and last hurrah for Heatwave.

 14.8.2011, Kanta Usui (Japan) uploaded 'Rastus Ravel (Is A Mean Old Man)' to YouTube.